ctozzi/kontena/docs/getting-started/installing/aws-ec2.md

 ## Installing Kontena Nodes

-Before you can start provisioning nodes you must first switch the CLI scope to a Grid.
-A Grid can be thought of as a cluster of nodes that can have members from multiple clouds and/or regions.
+Before you can start provisioning Nodes you must first switch the CLI scope to a Grid.
+A Grid can be thought of as a cluster of Nodes that can have members from multiple clouds and/or regions.

 Switch to an existing Grid using the following command: